-95. In addition to triggering the policy's "all risk" Property Damage and Business Interruption coverages, Plaintiff's claims also trigger multiple "Additional Coverages" and "Coverage Extensions" provided under the All Risk Policy.
+92. In addition to triggering the policy's "all risk" Property Damage and Business Interruption coverages, Plaintiff's claims also trigger multiple "Additional Coverages" and "Coverage Extensions" provided under the All Risk Policy.

-96. Plaintiff sustained losses and expenses caused by the suspension of its operations resulting from covered direct physical loss of or damage to Plaintiff's insured premises.
+93. Plaintiff sustained losses and expenses caused by the suspension of its operations resulting from covered direct physical loss of or damage to Plaintiff's insured premises.

-97. The All Risk Policy contains an obligation to pay for direct physical loss of or direct physical damage to the following types of Covered Property caused by or resulting from a Covered Cause of Loss.
+94. The All Risk Policy contains an obligation to "pay for direct physical loss of or physical damage to Covered Property. . . caused by or resulting from a Covered Cause of Loss."

-98. The All Risk Policy does not define direct physical loss of or direct physical damage.
+95. The All Risk Policy does not define the phrase "direct physical loss of or physical damage."

-99. The presence of the disjunctive "or" in "physical loss or damage to property" means that coverage is triggered if either a physical loss of property or damage to property occurs.
+96. The presence of the disjunctive "or" in "physical loss or damage to property" means that coverage is triggered if either a physical loss of property or damage to property occurs.

-100. SARS-CoV-2 or SARS-CoV-2-containing fomites, respiratory droplets, and droplet nuclei physically alter the air and airspaces they enter and the property to which they adhere, attach or come in contact, including without limitation, by physically altering the surfaces of those properties and by making air inhalation or physical contact with those previously safe, inert air and air spaces inside the properties and the properties dangerous.
+97. SARS-CoV-2 or SARS-CoV-2-containing fomites, respiratory droplets, and droplet nuclei physically alter the air and airspaces they enter and the property to which they adhere, attach or come in contact, including without limitation, by physically altering the surfaces of those properties and by making air inhalation or physical contact with those previously safe, inert air and air spaces inside the properties and the properties dangerous.

-101. When individuals carrying SARS-CoV-2 breathe, talk, cough, or sneeze, they expel aerosolized droplet nuclei that remain in the air and, like dangerous fumes, make the premises unsafe and affirmatively dangerous as SARS-CoV-2 physically alters the air.
+98. When individuals carrying SARS-CoV-2 breathe, talk, cough, or sneeze, they expel aerosolized droplet nuclei that remain in the air and, like dangerous fumes, make the premises unsafe and affirmatively dangerous as SARS-CoV-2 physically alters the air.
 Air inside buildings that was previously safe to breathe, but can no longer safely be breathed due to SARS-CoV-2 and COVID-19, has undergone a physical alteration.

-102. In addition, the presence of SARS-CoV-2 and COVID-19, including but not limited to SARS-CoV-2 droplets or droplet nuclei on solid surfaces and in the air at insured property, also has caused and will continue to cause direct physical damage to physical property and ambient air at the premises.
-SARS-CoV-2, a physical entity, has attached and adhered to Plaintiff's insured property and by doing so, altered the property.
-This has directly resulted in loss of use of the property and the properties are unusable without substantial physical alteration.
+99. In addition, the presence of SARS-CoV-2 and COVID-19, including but not limited to SARS-CoV-2 droplets or droplet nuclei on solid surfaces and in the air at insured property, also has caused and will continue to cause direct physical damage to physical property and ambient air at the premises.
+SARS-CoV-2, a physical entity, has attached and adhered to Plaintiff's insured properties and by doing so, altered the properties.
+This has directly resulted in loss of use of the properties and the properties are unusable without substantial physical alteration.

-103. Given published reports about SARS-CoV-2 and the outbreak of the pandemic, it is likely that persons who were pre-symptomatic or asymptomatic and unknowingly carrying SARS-CoV-2, including but not limited to patrons, visitors, and employees were present at Plaintiff's business premises immediately before the closure orders were issued.
+100. Given published reports about SARS-CoV-2 and the outbreak of the pandemic, it is likely that persons who were pre-symptomatic or asymptomatic and unknowingly carrying SARS-CoV-2, including but not limited to clients, vendors, and employees were present at Plaintiff's business premises immediately before the closure orders were issued.

-104. SARS-CoV-2 droplets have been conveyed from infected persons (whether symptomatic, pre-symptomatic, or asymptomatic) to solid surfaces, including but not limited to furniture, doors, floors, fitting room areas, bathroom facilities, and into the air and HVAC systems at Plaintiff's business premises, causing damage and alteration to physical property and ambient air at the premises.
+101. SARS-CoV-2 droplets have been conveyed from infected persons (whether symptomatic, pre-symptomatic, or asymptomatic) to solid surfaces, including but not limited to furniture, doors, floors, bathroom facilities, and business supplies, and into the air and HVAC systems at Plaintiff's business premises, causing damage and alteration to physical property and ambient air at the premises.
 Aerosolized SARS-CoV-2 has entered the air in Plaintiff's business premises.

-105. Plaintiff sustained actual loss, including but not limited to substantial sums spent to remediate physical damage to its property, such as for cleaning and disinfecting premises, repairing or replacing air filtration systems, remodeling and reconfiguring physical spaces, and other measures to reduce or eliminate the presence of the SARS-CoV-2 on its properties.
+102. Plaintiff sustained actual loss, including but not limited to substantial sums spent to remediate physical damage to its property, such as for cleaning and disinfecting premises, repairing or replacing air filtration systems, remodeling and reconfiguring physical spaces, and other measures to reduce or eliminate the presence of the SARS-CoV-2 on its properties.
 Such remediation measures have been ongoing because of the continuous and repeated recurrence of SARS-CoV-2 while the pandemic persists.